barchart/dockerup/README.md

 }
 ```

-Both of these configuration mechanisms can be used at the same time; if both are
+Both the local and EC2 configuration mechanisms can be used at the same time; if
-active, the resulting container list will be a combination of the two.
-This allows
+both are active, the resulting container list will be a combination of the two.
-you to deploy base VM images that run several utility containers by default,
+This allows you to deploy base VM images that run several utility containers by
-while allowing dynamic definition of containers via user-data at deploy time,
+default, while allowing dynamic definition of containers via user-data at deploy
-making it ideal for orchestration with CloudFormation.
+time, making it ideal for orchestration with CloudFormation.